 If X-rays indicate a deformed joint is causing the problem, your vet may recommend surgery, which can halt the progression of the disease.
 Typically, your vet will prescribe medications and painkillers.

 - Painkillers such as Rimadyl are popular and well tolerated by most dogs.
-If used long-term, your dog may need periodic testing to ensure his liver hasn’t been damaged.
+If used long-term, your dog may need periodic testing to ensure their liver hasn’t been damaged.

-- Palaprin is “doggie aspirin.”
+- Palaprin is “doggy aspirin.”
 It’s a buffered aspirin designed for dogs, and it can prevent the intestinal irritation that’s a common reaction to regular aspirin.

 - Adequan is an injection given over a course of weeks.
 It’s a pain reliever, but it also helps repair cartilage damage while encouraging the production of joint fluid.

 - Steroids such as Prednisone and Dexamethasone can reduce swelling and pain in joints, though long-term use can actually contribute to worsening symptoms.

 - A ketogenic diet has made a difference in the lives of many dogs suffering from pain.
 It’s cost effective and may work better than several prescription drugs that come with a long list of side effects.

 - If trauma is the cause, surgery may be required to repair ligaments.

 - Slimming down overweight dogs can ease the pressure on joints.

-- Acupuncture has relieved pain in some dogs, and in the best-case scenarios, may eliminate the need for medication.
+- Acupuncture has relieved pain in some dogs, and in the best-case scenarios, may reduce the need for medication.